 When does a business need an AI agent?

-An AI agent fits a workflow with three properties: it repeats, it spans multiple tools, and the inputs vary.
+An AI agent fits a workflow with three properties: it repeats at volume, it spans multiple tools, and the inputs vary enough that fixed automation breaks.

 If a task happens once, an agent is not worth the setup.
 If a task runs in a single tool, a simpler automation handles it.
-AI agents earn their cost when a workflow repeats at volume, crosses system boundaries, and includes variation that fixed rules cannot handle.
+AI agents earn their cost when a workflow repeats regularly, crosses system boundaries, and includes variation that fixed rules cannot handle.

 For a 10–25-person service business — a recruiting agency, a fractional CFO practice, a marketing consultancy — that typically means: lead follow-up, client onboarding sequences, invoice chasing, or weekly reporting.
-Workflows the team runs every week, spanning Gmail, a CRM, and a project management tool, that break when inputs change.
+For a structured method to evaluate which workflows are ready, see how to know if a business process is ready to hand to an AI agent.

 An agent executes the full chain — trigger to outcome — without handoffs.